wp-plugins/formilla-live-chat/readme.txt

 1. Download and **unzip the formilla-live-chat.zip** to your wordpress **`/wp-content/plugins/`** directory
 2. **Activate** the plugin through the **'Plugins' menu** in WordPress
-3. Choose the **Sign-up** link from the plugins page or navigate to the **'Formilla Chat'** menu item that appears on your wordpress site upon activating the plugin to complete registration
+3. Choose the **Sign-up** link from the plugins page or navigate to the **'Formilla Chat'** menu item that appears on your WordPress site upon activating the plugin to complete registration
 4. **That's it!**  Once registered, your live chat widget is created instantly and is available on your site for customers to chat with you.

 == Frequently Asked Questions ==

-= How do I install Formilla.com Live Chat software to my WordPress site? = Follow our quick installation video tutorial below or the instructions tab of this page.
+= How do I install Formilla.com Live Chat software to my WordPress site? = Follow our quick installation video tutorial below or the instructions tab of this page:
 [youtube http://www.youtube.com/watch?v=3qodtXvmpdg]